department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2024-01-military-info-enhancement-mvp/research-findings.md

 *Research question: How have veterans used their MOS data?*

-1. FINDING ONE: Veterans use their records to acquire promotions while in service, use vocational training transition benefits, apply to jobs after separation, and gain medical/disability benefits.
+1. FINDING 1: Veterans use their records to acquire promotions while in service, use vocational training transition benefits, apply to jobs after separation, and gain medical/disability benefits.

-2. FINDING TWO: MOS is helpful for correlating medical issues to service, but including location data is likely more helpful to veterans when providing context to health care providers and claims adjudicators.
+2. FINDING 2: MOS is helpful for correlating medical issues to service, but including location data is likely more helpful to veterans when providing context to health care providers and claims adjudicators.

 *Research question: How accurate and complete is the data pulled from VADIR?*